Current Exhibition

 Personal archives are borderless and unlimited visions of the past and contain invaluable testimonials to the unfixed nature of our worlds.
 The objects within Enmesh are points of entry into disjointed and hospitable narratives.
 There is an entrenched connectivity within self and what we encounter through archival objects that opens internal and private passages: a collection of disused cloth, paper or metal becomes a means of constructing and understanding self-hood on top of disused artefacts.
 Though being surrogates for the vanished past, it is the trust in the beauty and strength of these archives that has enabled a variety of artists and keepers to translate them all into new contexts.
 Despite its crumbling, shattering or disappearance, the vulnerability of the archival piece finds new power.
 Through the work of the artists, archivists and fashion designers featured in Enmesh I have traversed the ways in which these virtuosos have enfleshed archives and enmeshed themselves within.
 Tightly squeezed together and pulsating separately within a small window, consider this a petri dish of precious components of the ever expanding worldwide dust hysteria and archive fever."
 (Alexia Marmara, 2024)

-Enmesh (2nd December 2024 - 4th January 2025) is an exhibition exploring evolving negotiations between self and archives, curated by Alexia Marmara (co-curator and co-programmer at The Horse Hospital; previously HYMAG).
+Enmesh (2nd December 2024 - 4th January 2025) was an exhibition exploring evolving negotiations between self and archives, curated by Alexia Marmara (co-curator and co-programmer at The Horse Hospital; previously HYMAG).

 You Should Have Been There (Rachelle Francis, 2023)